-Since the dawn of time (well, 2008) a debate has raged ceaselessly in the realm of smartphones – which is best, Android or iOS?
-For over a decade now, the supporters of both operating systems have slung mud at one another in an attempt to justify their purchase, with Apple fans praising iOS’s smoothness, security and well-stocked App Store while Android lovers bleat on about customisation, flexibility and – perhaps most key of all – tight integration with Google’s ubiquitous suite of apps and services.
+Since the dawn of time (well, 2008), a debate has raged ceaselessly in the realm of smartphones – which is best, Android or iOS?
+For over a decade now, the supporters of both operating systems have slung mud at one another in an attempt to justify their purchase, with Apple fans praising iOS’ smoothness, security, and well-stocked App Store while Android lovers bleat on about customization, flexibility, and – perhaps most key of all – tight integration with Google’s ubiquitous suite of apps and services.

 However, perhaps the most important point is Google itself.
 Ever since I discovered the wonders of Google Mail over a decade ago, I’ve made full use of the company’s excellent selection of free services, including Google Photos, Drive, Google Music, Google Maps and many more besides (yes, I even used Google Plus briefly).
 Taking this into account, it’s obvious that I would gravitate towards an Android phone, as it’s the best means of offering excellent integration with these services on a mobile level.
 The fact that whenever I’ve owned an iOS device I’ve shunned services like iTunes and iCloud only seemed to strengthen my conviction.
 However, I’ve recently had a change of heart.

 I have a friend who has been using iOS since day one, yet he, like me, is totally locked into Google’s app ecosystem.
 He uses all of Google’s services over Apple’s, yet he has never owned an Android phone (despite being sorely tempted on more than one occasion).
 I’ve always been intrigued by this, and during one of our many chats about the strengths and weaknesses of both operating systems, he made a comment which has stuck with me: Google makes just as much an effort to please iOS users as it does Android users.